 Usually purchased to sprinkle over my mid-morning yogurt, I snagged some extra berries to bake up a loaf of this splendid lemon blueberry muffin bread!
 If you have a slew of blueberries, make a batch of these beautiful Blueberry Crumb Bars, too!

-Quick breads use baking soda, baking powder or a combination as their leavening.
-No kneading or proofing (letting rest in a warm spot to rise) is needed.
+Quick bread uses baking soda, baking powder, or a combination as their leavening.
+No messing with yeast, kneading, or proofing (letting rest in a warm spot to rise) is needed.

-I brought this dense, blueberry laden loaf to share at my Friday coffee klatch AKA knitting group.
+I brought this dense, blueberry-laden loaf to share at my Friday coffee klatch AKA knitting group.
+When they ask to take leftovers home, I know it’s a hit.
 ALL gave it rave reviews.
-They’re an honest crowd, so if you’re a blueberry lover, this is a must make recipe!
+They’re an honest crowd, so if you’re a blueberry lover, this is a must-make recipe!

 - Make sure your leavening is fresh.
 Baking powder is not used as often as baking soda and often expires while sitting in your kitchen cabinet.